hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 }
 ```

-The class has to define what methods and attributes the objects created from the class will have.
+The class should define what methods and attributes its objects will have.
 Let us decide that each person has a name and an age.
 It feels natural to represent the name as a String and the age as an integer.
-Let us add this to our schematics:
+Let us add this to our class:

 ```java
 public class Person {